Symmetry-Aware GFlowNets: Discussion on the Flow-Matching Objective

 where $\tilde F(\cdot \rightarrow \cdot)$ denotes a permutation equivalent graph-level edge-flow function.
 If the rewards are given by $\tilde R(G) = |\Aut(G)|R(G)$ and the graph-level flow-matching condition holds for all states, then the forward policy induced by $\tilde F$ samples terminal states proportionally to the original reward $R$. \end{corollary} \begin{proof} The detailed balance condition is satisfied whenever the flow-matching condition holds, via the relations:

 Applying \thmref{thm:DB-correction}, the result follows. \end{proof}

-As with the DB objective, flow-matching can be corrected at each state without scaling the reward.
-Outflows, $\sum_{G'':(G',G'')\in\gE(G)} \tilde F(G'\rightarrow G'')$, are computed by summing the outputs of the neural network, which already accounts for all equivalent actions.
-In contrast, computing the inflows for a given graph $G'$ involves two considerations: 1) enumerating parents of $G'$, which may include isomorphic duplicates; 2) computing edge flows $\tilde F(G \rightarrow G')$ for each $G$ such that $(G, G') \in \gE$, which do not reflect equivalence classes.
+As with the DB objective, FM can be corrected at each state without scaling the reward.
+Consider a neural network that parameterizes the edge flow function and outputs all possible outgoing edge flows $\tilde{F}(G \rightarrow G')$ from a given graph $G$.
+Outflows, defined as $\sum_{G'':(G',G'')\in\gE} \tilde F(G'\rightarrow G'')$, can be computed easily by summing the outputs of the neural network.
+In contrast, computing the inflows for a given graph $G'$ involves two considerations: (1) enumerating parents of $G'$, which may include isomorphic duplicates.
+To account for this, the total inflow should be divided by the number of duplicates; (2) computing edge flows $\tilde F(G \rightarrow G')$ for each parent graph $G$, which may involve equivalence actions.
+To account for this, the total inflow should be multiplied by the number of equivalent actions.
+These considerations lead to the following result.